Navigation

 Denver usually sees less snowfall than the mountainous central region of Colorado.
 This winter, predictions have the Mile High City right on the line of cold and snowy and cold and dry.
 Either way, Denver residents should prepare for colder temperatures this year, the map shows.

 The Farmer's Almanac relies on a combination of solar science, climatology and meteorology to make predictions each year.
-The Almanac boasts an 80 percent accuracy rate overall.
+It boasts an 80 percent accuracy rate overall.
 For winter 2024, it was 83.3 percent accurate on precipitation fluctuations, but only 44.4 percent accurate on temperature fluctuations.

-The Almanac predicted above-average snowfall for the intermountain region where western Colorado sits last year, too, which came true.
+The above-average snowfall it predicted last year for the intermountain region where western Colorado sits came to pass.